abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 # Questions and Answers

-1\.
-In the palm-reader story, you mentioned that Ajahn Chah still had a lot of anger, but that he chose not to act from it.
+Question: In the palm-reader story, you mentioned that Ajahn Chah still had a lot of anger, but that he chose not to act from it.
 Does this mean that, for example, if there was a troublesome monk, Ajahn Chah would still experience a flare of anger but still have the wisdom to set it aside and consider what to do with a cool head?
 This sounds similar to what Ram Dass has said about his defilements: after so many years of practice, they are more like little neurotic shmoos that he can relate to in a relaxed way.

-What the palm reader was looking at was fundamental temperament, karmic tendencies, the patterns that are there.
+A: What the palm reader was looking at was fundamental temperament, karmic tendencies, the patterns that are there.
 Anger was a particular tendency that Ajahn Chah had, but through his ability to see clearly, he relinquished the tendency.
 The awareness had such clarity that the mind was not drawn to the tendency at all.